nasa-jpl/ION-DTN/gh-pages/docs/Extension-Block-Interface.md

 int (*BpAcqExtBlkParseFn)(AcqExtBlock *acqblk, AcqWorkArea *work)
 ```

 Populates the indicated AcqExtBlock structure with size and object for retention as part of the indicated inbound bundle.
 (The type, blkProcFlags, EID references (if any), dataLength, length, and bytes values of the structure are pre-populated with data as extracted from the serialized bundle.)
-This function is provided for extension blocks that may be encrypted; a extension block that can never be encrypted should have a BpAcqExtBlkAcquireFn callback instead.
+This function is provided for extension blocks that may be encrypted; an extension block that can never be encrypted should have a BpAcqExtBlkAcquireFn callback instead.
 The function is automatically called when an extension block of this type is encountered in the course of parsing and acquiring a bundle for local delivery and/or forwarding.
 If no internal object representing the state of the block is needed, the object member of acqblk must be set to NULL and the size member must be set to zero.
 If an object is needed for this block, it must occupy space that is allocated from ION working memory using MTAKE and its size must be indicated in blk.
 Return zero if the block is malformed (this will cause the bundle to be discarded), 1 if the block is successfully parsed, -1 on any system failure.

 ```c
 int (*BpAcqExtBlkCheckFn)(AcqExtBlock *acqblk, AcqWorkArea *work)